khyateed/Movie-Data-Analysis/README.md

 * Start your Phase 1 Final Project
 * Check that your project meets the requirements
 * Submit your project materials in Canvas
-* Prepare for your presentation and project review

 ## Project Overview